ARPA-SIMC/nwprun/README_container.md

    libraries used for generating ensemble plots for the Italian modelling suites

+ * `nwprun_f40` same as `nwprun_r8` but based on a recent Fedora distribution, thus with more recent versions of some packages

  * `bufr2netcdf_r8` minimal container with only the bufr2netcdf tool,
    mainly for the [Cosmo](https://www.cosmo-model.org/) community